 additional software that is not available for the operating

 system.
 For instance, a user trying to install

 > biocLite("GeneRfold") Using R version 2.11.1, biocinstall version 2.6.8.
 Installing Bioconductor version 2.6 packages: "GeneRfold" Please wait...
 Warning message: In getDependencies(pkgs, dependencies, available, lib) : package 'GeneRfold' is not available

 Visiting the list of package home pages shows that the package was not available on Windows, the platform on which the user was trying to install the package.
-If the package Description does not indicate why the package is not available, please feel free to ask on the Bioconductor mailing list.
+If the package Description does not indicate why the package is not available, please feel free to ask on the Bioconductor support site.